rackerlabs/support-how-to/content/how-to/cloud-servers/elliptic-curve-operations/index.md

     MwhwVT5cQUypJhlBhmEZf6wQRx2x04EIXdrdtYeWgpypAGkCAQE=
     -----END EC PARAMETERS-----

 Earlier versions of OpenSSL can process the parameters file.
-Use the following command in OpenSSL version 1.0.1.
+Use the following command in OpenSSL version 1.0.1:

 `openssl ecparam -in brainpoolP512t1.pem -text -noout`

 OpenSSL version 1.0.1. displays the parameters even if it doesn't know the curve.

-Use the following command to generate a key file with explicit parameters.
+Use the following command to generate a key file with explicit parameters:

 `openssl ecparam -name brainpoolP512t1 -genkey -noout -out brainpoolP512t1-key.pem -param_enc explicit`

-The key file obtained, can be processed by earlier versions of OpenSSL.
+Earlier versions of OpenSSL can process the key file you obtain.

-**Note**: Once the parameters change to explicit parameters, don't revert the changes.
+**Note**: After the parameters change to explicit parameters, don't revert the changes.
 There is no utility to find which explicit parameters correspond to a curve.

 ### References

 -  [Elliptic Curve Cryptography](https://wiki.openssl.org/index.php/Elliptic_Curve_Cryptography)